Makers Of Sam Adams And Dogfish Head Beer Announce Merger Deal

 Koch founded his company in 1984, and since then it has grown to include brands such as Angry Orchard Hard Cider, Twisted Tea, and Truly Hard Seltzer.
 Dogfish Head, which is based in Delaware, opened 23 years ago and is known for its IPAs and sour beers, often brewed with unusual ingredients.

 The companies are both defined as craft brewers by the Brewers Association, meaning they are independent and produce less than 6 million barrels of beer each year.
-In 2018, Boston Beer Company was the second-largest craft beer company in the country by sales volume, while Dogfish Head was 13th.
+In 2018, Boston Beer Co. was the second-largest craft beer company in the country by sales volume, while Dogfish Head was 13th.

 The companies say they will retain their status as independent craft brewers.